Find out more about studying at DMU, your area of study and the amazing opportunities available to DMU students.

 graduates are prepared for roles such as consultancy, software houses or project management within organisations that are cyber security specialists within law enforcement, government; in commercial IT departments and security consultancies

 Cyber Technology MSc consists of four main themes; Cyber Security, Software Engineering, Digital Forensics, and Management.
 It can be studied by combining modules from all four themes allowing you to specialise in your chosen area of interest.
 You have the opportunity to choose mixed pathways, for example the choices of modules could lead to a degree in Cyber Security with Management.
-This programme is developed in conjunction with our Industrial Advisory Group which includes: Deloitte PLC, Airbus Group, BT, and Rolls-Royce.
+This programme is developed in conjunction with our Industrial Advisory Group which includes: Airbus Group, BT, Deloitte and Rolls-Royce.

 Cyber Security: Constantly in the news, whether it is the theft of a laptop containing secret information, high-profile hacking incidents or an attack on the national critical infrastructure, it is impossible to ignore the importance of cyber security.